Skip to main content

 Court fees

-You usually have to pay a fee when you apply to a court for an injunction or compensation.
+You usually have to pay a fee when you ask a court for an injunction or compensation.

-You can ask the court to order your landlord to pay you any money you spend on court fees.
+You can ask the court to tell your landlord to pay you any money you spend on court fees.

 Injunctions

-You can ask the court to order that your landlord:
+You can ask the court to tell your landlord to:

-A solicitor or legal adviser can fill out the court forms for you and return them to your local county court.
+A solicitor or legal adviser can complete the court forms for you and send them to your local county court.

 You usually have to wait at least 3 days for a hearing unless it's an emergency.